tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-azure/docs-chef-io/content/inspec/resources/azure_migrate_project_databases.md

 ## Properties

 `ids`
-: Path reference to the Project Databases.
+: Path reference to the project databases.

 : **Field**: `id`

 `names`
-: Unique names for all Project Databases.
+: Unique names for all project databases.

 : **Field**: `name`